Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Variants

+In the special case when $n = m$, there is no excessive supply points to be removed, and we have the first equality of the following:

+The second equality holds because $l_i$ is independent of $|S(x_i;I)|$ for each $i$, while the rest are simple algebraic manipulations.
+This completes the proof. \end{proof} }

 It is non-trivial to estimate this gap explicitly.
 Therefore, we introduce an approximate correction term derived based on the case when $n\gg m$.
-Recall \cite{shen_zhai_ouyang_2024} proposed a set of formulas for estimating the matching distance of RBMPs in any dimensions.
-For the one-dimensional case, they provide both a general formula and an asymptotic approximation, as follows:
+Recall \cite{shen_zhai_ouyang_2024} proposed a set of formulas and asymptotic approximations for estimating the matching distance of RBMPs in any dimensions.
+Specifically for the one-dimensional case, they have: